jhj0517/Whisper-WebUI/README.md

 ## Automatic Installation
 If you have satisfied the prerequisites listed above, you are now ready to start Whisper-WebUI.

-1. Run `install.bat` from Windows Explorer as a regular, non-administrator user.
+1. Run `Install.bat` from Windows Explorer as a regular, non-administrator user.
-2. After installation, run the `launch.bat`.
+2. After installation, run the `Launch.bat`.
 3. Open your web browser and go to `http://localhost:7860`

 ## Support